ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

         - ...
 ```

 A context is the build context you want to modify — `:test` or `:release`.
-Some plugins
+Plugins can
 also hook into `:flags` with their own context.

 An operation is the build step you wish to modify — `:preprocess`, `:compile`, or `:link`.